 Overview for Year 7

 Year 7 is students' first NAPLAN sitting in secondary school.
 The tests assume a higher level of reading endurance, abstract thinking and mathematical reasoning.
-Students should expect to engage with more complex texts and multi-step problem-solving tasks.
+Students should expect more complex texts and multi-step problem-solving tasks.
+In 2026 the test window is 11–23 March, and results arrive from the start of Term 3.

 - Reading: 65 minutes — multiple texts including persuasive, informative and literary